Current employer: University of Plymouth

 I would encourage people to explore development opportunities and not wait for them to come to them.
 Look beyond the job description and think about what difference you could make and where it could lead.
-Although my job title is Personal Assistant, I undertake a significant amount of project work and have a very varied and interesting working day.
+In my previous role as a Personal Assistant, I undertook a significant amount of project work and had a varied and interesting working day.

 How did studying at Plymouth help you?

 The online top-up degree was a fantastic opportunity for me.
 I had managed to study to level 5 in leadership and management practice via the Chartered Management Institute and part-time day release study.
 Being able to transfer this qualification and having my experience taken into account provided me with an opportunity to fulfil a long-term goal: obtaining a degree.
 This has enabled me to continue to work and fit my studies around other commitments.
 If the part-time online option had not been available, I wouldn’t have been able to develop further.